awsdocs/amazon-ses-developer-guide/doc-source/send-email-smtp-client-command-line.md

 ## Prerequisites<a name="send-email-smtp-client-command-line-prereqs"></a>

 When you connect to the Amazon SES SMTP interface, you have to provide a set of SMTP credentials\.
 These SMTP credentials are different from your standard AWS credentials\.
 The two types of credentials aren't interchangeable\.
-For more information about obtaining your SMTP credentials, see [Obtaining Your Amazon SES SMTP Credentials](smtp-credentials.md)\.
+For more information about obtaining your SMTP credentials, see [Obtaining your Amazon SES SMTP credentials](smtp-credentials.md)\.

-## Testing Your Connection to the Amazon SES SMTP Interface<a name="send-email-smtp-client-command-line-testing"></a>
+## Testing your connection to the Amazon SES SMTP interface<a name="send-email-smtp-client-command-line-testing"></a>

 You can use the command line to test your connection to the Amazon SES SMTP interface without authenticating or sending any messages\.
 This procedure is useful for troubleshooting basic connectivity issues\.